-After two long years, Governor Alejandro Garcia Padilla put regulations in place to allow for legal cultivation, manufacturing, and distribution of medical cannabis products on the US territory of Puerto Rico, the first territory to allow for a medical marijuana program.
-As of December 30th, two dispensaries opened their doors on the island, and over 2,000 applications have been sent into the Puerto Rican health department by patients seeking access to medical marijuana.
-Here’s how it all went down.
+After two long years, Governor Alejandro Garcia Padilla put regulations in place to allow for legal cultivation, manufacturing, and distribution of medical cannabis products on the U.S. territory of Puerto Rico, the first territory to allow for a medical marijuana program.
+As of December 30th, two dispensaries opened their doors on the island, and over 2,000 applications have been sent into the Puerto Rican health department by consumers seeking access to medical marijuana.
+Here’s how it all went down

 What Took So Long?

 Basically, people in Puerto Rico have been advocating for medical marijuana for over two years.
 He problem was with Governor Alejandro Garcia Padilla.
 The Puerto Rican government has been debating whether or not to legalize medical marijuana for a while.
 There were a ton of back and forth debates that ultimately ended with no progress for or against the legalization of medical marijuana.
 However, this last long drawn-out debate ended with Governor Alejandro Garcia Padilla signing an executive order to authorize the use of medical marijuana in the U.S. territory.
 This decision surprised just about everyone, including the people who have been advocating for the legalization medical marijuana in Puerto Rico since the beginning.

 Governor Garcia-Padilla said in a statement to the press:

 “We’re taking a significant step in the area of health that is crucial to our development and high expectations for their quality of life.
 I am sure that many patients with receive appropriate treatment that will offer them new hope.”